The local Gross-Prasad conjecture over $\mathbb{R}$: Epsilon dichotomy

-Finally it is worth pointing out that as formulated by W. Gan, Gross and Prasad in \cite{ggporiginal}, there are similar conjectures for unitary groups, which was treated by Beuzart-Plessis (\cite{raphaelpadic}\cite{MR3251763}) over $p$-adic fields for tempered local $L$-parameters following the work of Waldspurger, and Gan and A. Ichino over $p$-adic fields for generic local $L$-parameters (\cite{MR3573972}) following the work of Moeglin-Waldspurger.
-Beuzart-Plessis solved Part (1) of Conjecture \ref{conjec:ggp:intro} for temperd local $L$-parameters of unitary groups over $\BR$ in \cite{beuzart2015local}, generalizing the work of Waldspurger.
-Xue solved Part (2) of Conjecture \ref{conjec:ggp:intro} for tempered local $L$-parameters of unitary groups over $\BR$ in \cite{xue1bessel}, and reduced Conjecture \ref{conjec:ggp:intro} from generic local $L$-parameters to tempered local $L$-parameters of unitary groups over $\BR$ in \cite{xue1besselgeneric}.
-The special orthogonal and unitary groups cases discussed above are usually called the \emph{Bessel case}.
-There are also parallel conjectures called the \emph{Fourier-Jacobi case} formulated in \cite{ggporiginal}, which involve Weil representations and treat (skew-hermitian) unitary groups and symplectic-metaplectic groups.
-Over $p$-adic fields, they were resolved by Gan and Ichino for (skew-hermitian) unitary groups (\cite{MR3573972}), and H. Atobe for symplectic-metaplectic groups (\cite{MR3788848}), using techniques from theta correspondence reducing Fourier-Jacobi case to Bessel case.
+We finally recall the parallel unitary and Fourier--Jacobi settings.
+Gan, Gross and Prasad formulated analogous conjectures for unitary groups in \cite{ggporiginal}.
+In the Bessel case, Beuzart-Plessis proved the tempered $p$-adic unitary case following Waldspurger \cite{raphaelpadic,MR3251763}, while Gan and Ichino proved the generic $p$-adic case \cite{MR3573972} following M\oe glin--Waldspurger.
+Over $\BR$, Beuzart-Plessis proved Part (1) for tempered unitary parameters \cite{beuzart2015local}; Xue proved Part (2) in the tempered case \cite{xue1bessel} and reduced the generic case to the tempered case \cite{xue1besselgeneric}.
+The Fourier--Jacobi cases of \cite{ggporiginal} involve Weil representations and concern skew-hermitian unitary groups and symplectic-metaplectic groups.
+Over $p$-adic fields, these cases were resolved by Gan--Ichino for skew-hermitian unitary groups \cite{MR3573972}, and by Atobe for symplectic-metaplectic groups \cite{MR3788848}, using theta-correspondence methods that reduce the Fourier--Jacobi case to the Bessel case.